lzz73/MSSR-MLP/README.md

 ```

 #### Testing on DND dataset
-- Following the same process above, set the choice of 'SAVE_IMG' to True to save the restoration results, and then run
+- Following the same process above, set the choice of 'SAVE_IMG' to True to in test.yml to save the restoration results, and run
 ```
 python test_dnd.py
 ```
 - To obtain PSNR/SSIM, send the restoration results to the DND website

 #### Testing on SPAD dataset
-- Following the same process above, set the choice of 'SAVE_IMG' to True to save the restoration results, and then run
+- Following the same process above, set the choice of 'SAVE_IMG' to True to in test.yml to save the restoration results, and run
 ```
 python test.py
 ```